Potato: Production

 New Zealand farmers have demonstrated some of the best commercial yields in the world, ranging between 60 and 80 tonnes per hectare, some reporting yields of 88 tonnes of potatoes per hectare.

 There is a big gap among various countries between high and low yields, even with the same variety of potato.
 Average potato yields in developed economies ranges between 38 and 44 MT/ha.
 China and India accounted for over a third of world's production in 2010, and had yields of 14.7 and 19.9 MT/ha respectively.
 The yield gap between farms in developing economies and developed economies represents an opportunity loss of over 400 e6MT of potato, or an amount greater than 2010 world potato production.
 Potato crop yields are determined by factors such as the crop breed, seed age and quality, crop management practices and the plant environment.
-Improvements in one or more of these yield determinants, and a closure of the yield gap, can be a major boost to food supply and farmer incomes in the developing world.
+Improvements in one or more of these yield determinants, and a closure of the yield gap, could be a major boost to food supply and farmer incomes in the developing world.
 The food energy yield of potatoes—about 9.2 e6kcal/acre—is higher than that of maize (7.5 e6kcal/acre), rice (7.4 e6kcal/acre), wheat (3 e6kcal/acre), or soybeans (2.8 e6kcal/acre).